alucardthefish/learning-javascript/README.md

 ## sort() function

-This function permits to create a new array with their elements sorted by some value especification
+This function Sorts an array in place.
+This method mutates the array and returns a reference to the same array.

 Lets create an array of sorted companies by start year